-A departmental prize in honor of recently retired Professor William B. Scott, awarded annually for the best written, visual, or exhibition project in an American Studies course this year.
+A departmental prize in honor of Professor Emerita Professor William B. Scott, awarded annually for the best written, visual, or exhibition project in an American Studies course this year.
 Students need not be American Studies majors.
 The William B. Scott Award will be juried by the chair of American Studies in consultation with the two other faculty members.
 The winner will receive a monetary gift.

 Three copies of the piece of work you wish to have considered by the American Studies department must be submitted to Peter Rutkoff at O'Connor House 203 or via Google Drive by Monday February 2, 2015.